fabXlabs/fabX/README.md

 # 🔐 fabX

 fabX is an access system for fab labs, maker spaces, hack spaces, etc. These spaces typically have to ensure that their members only use tools/machines that they have a qualification for.
 With fabX, each member gets an NFC card that enables them to use the tools they are qualified for.
-Administrators create users and define instructors.
-Instructors enter that they've held a course for some members.
-They can then instantly use the tool with their access card.

 ## Requirements